ryantd42/NY-Legislative-Git/2023/S8446B-2023/bill.md

  REPRESENTING  SUCH ASSEMBLY DISTRICT OR PART OF AN ASSEMBLY DISTRICT, IF THE PARTY RULES OF THE COUNTY CONTAINING SUCH ASSEMBLY DISTRICT OR  PART OF AN ASSEMBLY DISTRICT SO PROVIDE.
-  4. DESIGNATIONS  MADE  PURSUANT  TO SUBDIVISIONS ONE THROUGH THREE OF THIS SECTION SHALL BE MADE BY WEIGHTED  VOTE  OF  ALL  COUNTY  COMMITTEE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00314-04-4
+  LBD00314-06-4
- S. 8446--A  2
+ S. 8446--B  2

- MEMBERS  QUALIFIED TO VOTE FOR EACH SUCH DESIGNATION.
+  4. DESIGNATIONS  MADE  PURSUANT  TO SUBDIVISIONS ONE THROUGH THREE OF THIS SECTION SHALL BE MADE BY WEIGHTED  VOTE  OF  ALL  COUNTY  COMMITTEE MEMBERS  QUALIFIED TO VOTE FOR EACH SUCH DESIGNATION.
 THE VOTE OF COUNTY COMMITTEE MEMBERS SHALL BE HELD NOT EARLIER THAN TWENTY-ONE DAYS  BEFORE THE FIRST DAY TO SIGN DESIGNATING PETITIONS AND NOT LATER THAN THE FIRST